Oneirocom/Magick/README.md

 - Many included powertools, including voice and image generation and vector search
 - Powerful graph-based IDE for complex data pipelines
 - Graphs can be embedded in subgraphs and shared for rapid community development

+`Powerful enough for wizards.
+Easy enough for mere mortals.`

 ## Documentation is [here](https://magick-docs.vercel.app/)